 There are two solid meat choices to practice your smoking and keep it simple.
 Deciding which meat you want to start with could make a big difference in the choice of your first smoker.

-For red meat I would go with pork ribs for several reasons.
-The price of pork ribs is very affordable at $4.50 a pound and half that price on sale.
+For red meat, I would go with pork ribs for several reasons.
+First, the price of pork ribs is very affordable at $4.50 a pound and half that price on sale.

 Additionally, pork ribs are very forgiving.
 They stay juicy and take smoke and seasoning very well.
 Red meats require a smoker that can run at a temperature of 225 degrees or more.